-\paragraph{Intuition for hardness} The expander distinguishing problem is a natural candidate for a separation between $\QMA$ and $\QCMA$ because it is an ``oracular" version of the sparse Hamiltonian problem, which is complete for $\QMA$~\cite[Problem H-4]{listofqmacompleteproblems}.
+\paragraph{Intuition for hardness} The expander distinguishing problem is a natural candidate for a separation between $\QMA$ and $\QCMA$ because it is an "oracular" version of the sparse Hamiltonian problem, which is complete for $\QMA$~\cite[Problem H-4]{listofqmacompleteproblems}.
 To see this, we recall some facts from spectral graph theory.
-The top eigenvalue of the normalized adjacency matrix $A$ for regular graphs is always 1 and its associated eigenvector is the uniform superposition over vertices.
+The top eigenvalue of the normalized adjacency matrix $A$ for regular graphs is always 1 and the uniform superposition over vertices is always an associated eigenvector.
 If the graph is an expander (the $\NO$ case of our problem), the second eigenvalue is bounded away from $1$, but if the graph is disconnected (the $\YES$ case of our problem), then the second eigenvalue is exactly $1$.
 Thus, our oracle problem is exactly the problem of estimating the minimum eigenvalue of $\II-A$ (a sparse matrix for a constant-degree graph), on the subspace orthogonal to the uniform superposition state.
 Viewing $\II-A$ as a sparse Hamiltonian, we obtain the connection between our problem and the sparse Hamiltonian problem.

-One reason to show oracle separations between two classes is to provide a \emph{barrier} against attempts to collapse the classes in the ``real" world.
+One reason to show oracle separations between two classes is to provide a \emph{barrier} against attempts to collapse the classes in the "real" world.
 We interpret our results as confirming the intuition that any $\QCMA$ protocol for the sparse Hamiltonian must use more than just black-box access to entries of the Hamiltonian: it must use some nontrivial properties of the ground states of these Hamiltonians.
 In this sense, it emulates the original quantum adversary lower bound of \cite{BBBV} which showed that any $\BQP$-algorithm for solving $\NP$-complete problems must rely on some inherent structure of the $\NP$-complete problem as $\BQP$-algorithms cannot solve unconstrained search efficiently.